For this post I will start off with part one, mental issues and my disability.

 And the depression part.

-Well, this all (officially) started in 2006, though I forget what month.
+Well, this all (officially) started in 2006.
 After a big episode, I was formally diagnosed with chronic depression, and I have been on medication ever since.
 I am lucky, as the first medication they tried, a somewhat newer one at the time, worked well, and they only had to up the dosage once.
 My depression effects me everyday as well as my anxiety.
 It affects my energy levels, my will to do things.
 It makes making decisions harder, and limits how much I can do.
 Sometimes doing things for me is not a lack of confidence or will, it is simply my mental (and physical) health doing what it does best.

 Do I still have negative thoughts?
 Yes.
 Anyone who has depression can tell you that thoughts such as these can creep up on a person at any time.
 What does this mean?
 Usually nothing.
-It's not something I let worry me, but I know the signs of when it gets bad, and what to do.
+It's not something I let worry me, but I know the signs of when it gets bad, and what to do, though cannot deny that in the recent past, I have just let it happen, and not sought help.

 To avoid any triggers, if you would like clarification on what to do when you, or a friend has such thoughts, a ton of information is available online, at the library, and at local health centers.
 The stigma around this?
 What are some super annoying things that people do?

 Well, first of all, we can't just "snap out of it", that doesn't work.
 We aren't "making a big deal out of nothing."
 And we can't simply exercise and smile, and it will get better.
-Changing our diets won't make it go away, and talking it out isn't going to do that either.
+Changing our diets won't make it go away, and talking it out isn't going to do that either (though in general it IS nice to know that one has friends they can talk to when they DO need it.)
 Suggesting anything, as such, is incredibly ignorant, and rude.

 But we do get thought of as lazy, attention seeking, and crazy, and I am none of those because of my depression.
 Sometimes, because of depression, AND anxiety, leaving the house is hard.
-The thought of facing all those people, reality, is too much to bear.
-It's not just leaving the house.
+And it's not so much even the thought of facing all those people or reality being too much to bear.
+It's like your brain is saying, ah, I can't be arsed.
+And not just leaving the house.
 Sometimes even small tasks can seem utterly overwhelming.
 You brain just says "no." But.. why?
 "Because no!"
 And if you do not deal with it as well, it can be hard to understand, but the 'no' is a wall that sometimes one cannot get over.

 I have tried my best to keep this as brief as possible, as I could include a lot more.
 But what I have written here is me, from my perspective, and has hopefully given you some insight as to what me, and perhaps others go through.